This is a guide covering exposure compensation in photography.

 To put an end to the weird exposure, you can add/subtract the exposure by a ⅓ of a stop.
 Basically, make it brighter or darker.

 This feature also serves as a stepping stone for amateur photographers that are learning exposure and composition.

 Knowing how your photos would look like by adding/subtracting a stop into it somewhat serves as a reference to your future work.

-Aside from that, there is also an easy exposure compensation feature that helps future exposure compensation photography much easier.
+Aside from that, there is also an easy exposure compensation feature that helps future exposure compensation photography be much easier.

 Now, the way that exposure compensation increases exposure varies from each mode.

 Unlike ISO which blatantly increases brightness, exposure compensation works by increasing aperture, and shutter speed, depending on the situation.